matt-curtis/Fluid-for-Sketch/README.md

 ### Method 1: Sketch Toolbox

 Using [Sketch Toolbox](http://sketchtoolbox.com/), search for 'Fluid' and install.
+Doing so will enable you to automatically receive any updates to Fluid without having to manually do so.

 ### Method 2: Manually